YAMR7N/maidscc-llm-evals-pipeline/README.md

 # LLM-as-a-Judge Pipeline

 A prompt-agnostic pipeline for automated chatbot conversation analysis using LLMs.
-This system provides a unified interface for running various analytical prompts across departments with support for multiple LLM providers (OpenAI and Gemini) and flexible data formats.
+This system provides a unified interface for running various analytical prompts across departments with support for multiple LLM providers (OpenAI, Gemini, and Anthropic) and flexible data formats.

 ## 🔧 Important Modules